-- client-error-not-possible: Same as Print-Job, in addition the Printer object is not accepting any requests. - client-error-request-entity-too-large: same as Print-job, except that no print data is involved. - client-error-attributes-or-values-not-supported: not applicable, since unsupported operation attributes MUST be ignored and 'successful-ok-ignored-or-substituted-attributes' returned. - client-error-conflicting-attributes: same as Print-Job, except that "ipp-attribute-fidelity" is not involved. - server-error-operation-not-supported: not applicable (since Get-Printer-Attributes is REQUIRED). - server-error-device-error: same as Print-Job, except that no document data is involved. - server-error-temporary-error: same as Print-Job, except that no document data is involved. - server-error-not-accepting-jobs: not applicable.
+client-error-not-possible: Same as Print-Job, in addition the Printer object is not accepting any requests.

+client-error-request-entity-too-large: same as Print-job, except that no print data is involved.

+client-error-attributes-or-values-not-supported: not applicable, since unsupported operation attributes and/or values MUST be ignored and an appropriate success code returned (see above).

+client-error-conflicting-attributes: same as Print-Job, except that "ipp-attribute-fidelity" is not involved.

+server-error-operation-not-supported: not applicable (since Get-Printer-Attributes is REQUIRED).

+server-error-device-error: same as Print-Job, except that no document data is involved.

+server-error-temporary-error: same as Print-Job, except that no document data is involved.

-server-error-busy: same as Print-Job, except the IPP object is too busy to accept even query requests. server-error-job-canceled: not applicable.
+server-error-busy: same as Print-Job, except the IPP object is too busy to accept even query requests.

-2.3.1.6 Get-Jobs
+3.1.3.1.6 Get-Jobs

-All of the Print-Job status codes described in Section 3.2.1.2 Print-Job Response are applicable to the Get-Jobs operation with the following specializations and differences.
-See Section 14 for a more complete description of each status code.
+All of the Print-Job status codes described in Section 3.1.3.1.1 Print-Job Response are applicable to the Get-Jobs operation with the following specialization's and differences.
+See Section 13 in [RFC2911] for a more complete description of each status code.